Housing Information Booklet (CIL)

 CIL is required for work on an existing dwelling (and its annexes, e.g. dependency) subject to a city planning permit (building permit or preliminary declaration of works) filed since 1er january 2023.

-However, where no city planning authorization is required, the CIL must be drawn up for the work for which an accepted estimate has been issued since 1er january 2023.
-In the absence of a quotation, the CIL must be drawn up for work commencing on or after that date.
+However, where no city planning authorization is required, the CIL must be drawn up for work on collective or individual dwellings for which an accepted estimate is given since 1er january 2023.
+In the absence of an estimate, the CIL must be established for work that started on that date.

 FYI